iron-io/docs/mq/v2_v3_migration_guide/index.md

 # Step 3: Audit Your app

-Now that you're using v3 compatible client code, we recommend that you audit your codebase to ensure that it works with the new `post-reserve-delete` paradigm and to avoid potential production problems.
+Now that you're using a v3-compatible client, we recommend that you audit your codebase to ensure it works with the new `post-reserve-delete` workflow and to avoid potential production problems.
 Here is a list of issues to look for:

 1. __Use `reserve` instead of `get`.__ The v2 `get` API method has been replaced